CityOfOrlando-2025/COOL/documentation/docs/database/cool-db-setup-guide.md

 #### 1.1.2`.env.sample`

 - A template environment file with placeholder values.
-- Devs will need to replace placeholer passwords with their own passwords with a copy `.env` file.
+- Devs will need to create a copy of this file named **`.env`** and replace the placeholder passwords with their own passwords.
-- Ensures that secrets (passwords) are not accidently committed publicly to Git.
+- Ensures that secrets (passwords) are not accidentally committed publicly to Git.
 This file makes sure that the correct format is used by teammates.

 #### 1.1.3 `.gitignore`